The End Of March Mead Making Madness

 Jon and Jotham get into a lot more facts on mead-making.
 They start discussing how yeast alters the taste of the mead.
 Different yeast fermented at different temperatures kicks off different products that our noses can pick up and add aromas and flavors to the mead or wine.
 Wine yeasts are absolute thugs, they will straight up murder anything!
 Jotham jokes that champagne should be consumed cold so you don’t notice all the flavor stripped out of the champagne but the Yeast Mob Family.

 Temperature also plays a role in how the yeast alters the flavor.
 Changing the temperature will change the behavior of the yeast.
-Jotham also discusses the Kivik phenomenon.
-A popular mead right now.
+Jotham discusses the Kivik phenomenon.
+A popular mead a lot of people are making right now.
 The yeast for this mead comes from a barn in Denmark.
 What is special about this yeast is it ferments at a silly high temperature, up to 100F.
 This is an example of extremophile yeast!
 Jotham says this yeast produces a beautiful fruity aroma not seen in many beer yeasts.

 Jotham reveals how deep his mead addiction is.
 He is constantly thinking of new mead and wine combinations.
 The sky's the limit, basically, anything is fair game in the world of homebrewing, allowing your curiosity and imagination to guide you in whatever mead flavors you wish to try.

 Jon and Jotham also discuss the difference between back sweetening and arrested fermentation to make a sweeter wine.
 Again, Jotham says do what’s comfortable for you.
 Both will do slightly different things to the yeast and the flavor of the mead.
 Jotham discusses his preferences but makes it clear that mead-making is up to the mead maker.
 Homebrewing is the perfect way to try out your experimental design skills, put on a lab coat, and give being a scientist a try!